Leonardo DiCaprio & Jessica Biel Want To Reboot ‘The Facts Of Life’ And TV Fans Are Freaking Out

 The Facts of Life could be getting the reboot treatment—and it will come from some very famous producers.
 A reboot of the classic ’80s sitcom is in the early stages at Sony Pictures TV, Deadline reports.
 Appian Way, the company run by Leonardo DiCaprio and Jennifer Davisson, is in negotiations to executive produce the TV project alongside Jessica Biel’s Iron Ocean Films.
-The potential Facts of Life reboot is currently looking for a writer and does not network attached to it.
+The potential Facts of Life reboot is currently looking for a writer and has no network attached to it.

 The original Facts of Life, a spinoff of the hit Diff’rent Strokes, ran for nine seasons on NBC, from 1979-88.
-Starring Charlotte Rae starred as boarding school housemother Edna Garrett, the Emmy-nominated sitcom focused on a group of prep school girls and the adolescent issues they faced.
+Charlotte Rae starred as boarding school housemother Edna Garrett, the Emmy-nominated sitcom focused on a group of prep school girls and the adolescent issues they faced.

 The series starred Lisa Whelchel as Blair, Kim Fields as Tootie, Mindy Cohn as Natalie, and Nancy McKeon as Jo.
 The first season of The Facts of Life even featured a young Molly Ringwald, but her character was cut for subsequent seasons.
 George Clooney joined the cast for later seasons of the show as the Eastland School girls went to college and worked for Mrs. Garrett’s gourmet foods store.
 Other guest stars on the long-running NBC comedy included Cloris Leachman, Helen Hunt, David Spade, Juliette Lewis, Seth Green, and future Blossom star Mayim Bialik.